runxiyu/idc-old/docs/whitepaper.md

 ## Servers

 The server forms the backbone of IDC, providing a point to which clients may connect to to talk to each other, and a point for other servers to connect to, forming the global IDC network.
-The only network configuration allowed for IDC servers is that of a mesh where each server connects to other servers directly.
+The typical network configuration for IDC servers MUST BE that of a mesh where each server connects to other servers directly, except in cases where a server is unable to connect to another server, where then servers SHOULD utilize servers in between as routing.

 ## Clients